 That should be the end of the matter.

 Q: Mr. Cromwell gave a keynote address at a CIJA conference in the middle of conducting his review (in February 2021).
 Why is this a problem?

 A: Mr. Cromwell was appointed as an impartial reviewer.
-This required that the reviewer actually be impartial, in the sense of having no interest in the outcome, and also that the reviewer appear impartial to an outside observer.
-Both the reality and the perception of impartiality are necessary to maintain the confidence of participants in the process and the public.
+This required that he actually be impartial, in the sense of having no interest in the outcome, and also that he appear impartial to a reasonable outside observer.
+Both the reality and the perception of impartiality are necessary to maintain the confidence of participants and the public in the process.
 Mr. Cromwell delivered a keynote lecture to CIJA after he knew that CIJA had acquired confidential information about Dr. Azarova’s hiring, and had solicited Justice Spiro to use his donor relationship to thwart the hire.
 Mr. Cromwell provided a (paid or unpaid) service to a party that played a significant role in the events he was in the midst of reviewing.
 Choosing to deliver a lecture to CIJA in these circumstances — whatever the content of the lecture — undermines the appearance of neutrality that is vital to impartiality.

 The law school student newspaper, Ultra Vires, maintains a resources page that includes most of the relevant publicly available documents: http://ultravires.ca/2020/09/ihrp-director-hiring-controversy-resource-page/